kinngsanjay/conference-room/README.md

   2. [Fetch Room Details by Name (GET)](#2-fetch-room-details-by-name-get)
   3. [Book a Room (POST)](#3-book-a-room-post)
   4. [Fetch All Bookings within a Slot (POST)](#4-fetch-all-bookings-within-a-slot-post)

+## Postman Collection
+To easily test and use the API, you can import the Postman collection [here](/postman-collection/Confrence-Room.postman_collection.json).

 ## Database
 Two tables are created `Room` and `Booking`